sonelu/roboglia/README.md

 The ``all`` option for` **extras** will be updated if additional hardware channels are added to the library.

-Please read carefully the installation instrcutions from the [documentation](https://roboglia.readthedocs.io/en/latest/install.html).
+Please read carefully the installation instructions from the [documentation](https://roboglia.readthedocs.io/en/latest/install.html).
 As ``roboglia`` needs to interact with a lot of hardware devices, it is very sensitive to the platform and OS version used.
 The documentation provides more